6 Reasons to Get a Mammogram

 2. You Should Get Results Within 10 Days

 Typically, you can expect to receive your mammogram results within 10 days.
 If doctors find anything unusual, they’ll most likely contact you within a week.
-Keep in mind, though, that if this happens, it doesn’t necessarily mean you have cancer; it could just as well be a cyst or dense breast tissue, or the image may even just need to be retaken.
+Remember, though, this doesn't automatically imply cancer; it might be a cyst, dense breast tissue, or the image may require a retake.

 3. When Caught Early, It’s Often Preventable